 - Nominators: Students, alumni, staff, faculty, departments, or colleges are eligible to nominate a candidate.

 - Nominations and supporting materials: strictly limited to 15 pages.
-Additional materials may be submitted as an appendix for consultation by interested members of the selection committee.

 Eligibility and Selection

 The award will be presented to an individual who demonstrates (click to expand):